DevExpress-Examples/xaf-create-multitenant-application/Readme.md

 - `ColumnViewUserControl`: This is a base user control that implements the [IUserControl](#masterdetailcontroller-iusercontrol) discussed previously and has view-like behavior.

-- `EnumPropertyEditor`: This is a subsclass of the build-in EnumPropertyEditor with the difference that displays only the image.
+- `EnumPropertyEditor`: This is a subclass of the built-in EnumPropertyEditor, with the difference that it displays only the image.

    ![](Images/EnumPropertyEditorWin.png)